wherrera10/BasedDumps.jl/README.md

     `filename` as bytes.
 The portion dumped defaults to all of the data until eof(), or else, if specified, from `offset` to `len`.

-Note that these functions have shorter versions `hexdump` which defaults to base 16, `xxd` which defaults to base 2, and `decdump` which defaults to base 10.
+Note that these functions have shorter versions:

+`hexdump` which defaults to base 16,

+`xxd` which defaults to base 2,

+`octdump` which defaults to base 8, and

+`decdump` which defaults to base 10.

 #### Examples: